sajjadbandezadeh/ebcore-framework/CONTRIBUTING.md

-# Contributing to Encore Framework
+# Contributing to Ebcore Framework

-First off, thank you for considering contributing to Encore Framework!
-It's people like you that make Encore such a great tool.
+First off, thank you for considering contributing to Ebcore Framework!
+It's people like you that make Ebcore such a great tool.

 ## Code of Conduct